blackbhc/refactor/README.md

 - <a id="vmg"></a>`vmg`: whether calculate the vertical metallicity gradient of the target particles.

 #### Post

-This part is designed to do some by-the-hand post analysis, such as calculate the bar pattern speed of the bar.

 - <a id="switch_on_post"></a>`switch_on`: whether to enable the post analysis or not.
 - <a id="filename_post"></a>`filename`: the filename of the output file of the post analysis.